Starlink dish installation — professional mast mounting for optimal signal reception

 Who This Comparison Is For

-This isn't a spec-sheet comparison.
-We've installed both services across Northern Virginia — from Loudoun County horse farms to Fairfax County estates to Shenandoah Valley properties.
-This comparison reflects what we see in the field, not what the marketing pages promise.
+This is not a spec-sheet comparison.
+We've deployed both services across Northern Virginia — from Loudoun County farms to Fairfax County estates to Shenandoah Valley properties.
+What matters is how each service behaves after installation, during outages, and under ordinary day-to-day demand.

 Disclosure: We are a professional Starlink installer.
 We charge $899–$1,299 for Starlink installation.
 We don't sell T-Mobile products.
-Despite that, we recommend T-Mobile Home Internet to clients regularly — sometimes as a primary connection, sometimes as a failover pair with Starlink.
-Our priority is picking the right tool, not selling our service.
+Even so, we recommend T-Mobile to clients regularly — sometimes as a primary connection, sometimes as the backup half of a dual-WAN design.
+The right answer depends on the site conditions.

 Head-to-Head Comparison

-Based on our field data across 200+ Starlink deployments and dozens of T-Mobile configurations in the Northern Virginia / Maryland / West Virginia region.
+Based on field data across 200+ Starlink deployments and dozens of T-Mobile configurations in Northern Virginia, Maryland, and West Virginia.

 CategoryStarlinkT-MobileEdge